-Pokkiri Simon Movie Review
+Pokkiri Simon Movie Review: A Forgettable Tribute To Vijay & His Fans

 Pokkiri Simon Story

-Simon, Ganesh, and Biju are the three youngsters who are the die-hard fans of the renowned Tamil actor, Thalapathy Vijay.
+Simon, Ganesh, and Biju are the three youngsters who are die-hard fans of the renowned Tamil actor, Thalapathy Vijay.
 Their parents are extremely worried about their carefree nature.
 Later, Simon meets a girl named Deepa, who is also a huge fan of Vijay, and falls in love with her.
-Meanwhile, unexpected incident turns the friends' life upside down.
+Meanwhile, unexpected incident turns the friends' lives upside down.
 What happens next thickens the plot.

 Sunny Wayne As Pokkiri Simon